Aliasmk/ALIAneS-Emulator/readme.md

 * PPU - Pixel Processing Unit : The chip that accepts commands from the CPU and using special tables in its own memory, takes care of drawing sprites and backgrounds to the screen.
 * APU - Audio Processing Unit : Takes care of the game sound generation.
 * More defined terms coming soon.

+###About###

+This is a project I am undertaking to learn more about a lot of things: advanced C++ coding, emulation, assembly language... etc. I am having a lot of fun with the development of this software as well, and regardless of how the final product turns out, this has already proven to be an amazing learning experience.